 The “persecution” reading becomes a lot more obvious with this translation.
 Christ was “pierced” because of what we did against him, we rejected and despised him and we had him crucified.
 Thus what Christ suffered was not so much the penalty or guilt of our sin, but rather he suffered our sinful actions or crimes against him.
 The replacement of “for” in “for our iniquities” with “because of” is the more accurate reading of the Hebrew word “min”.

 Once this “persecution” reading of verse 5 is clear, that Christ suffered our sinful persecutions of him, and in that sin he was “pierced for our transgressions”, it becomes a little easier to read verse 4 in the “persecution” way.
-It will however be objected, how exactly is it possible to read verse 4 in the persecution way?
+But how exactly is it possible to read verse 4 in the persecution way?
 It is hard to say that Christ “borne” or endured the actions of our griefs or sufferings.
 That doesn’t sound very plausible.

 That is perfectly true and it is not the reading which I shall take here.
 However Goldingay suggests another way we can read verse 4 in the “persecution” way, namely, “that the suffering that comes to him [the Messiah] is caused by the people’s sin in the sense that they inflict it on him.”